-For those looking for a new hobby that you can combine with traveling the globe and seeing the world from a different perspective, scuba diving may just be for you.
-And obtaining a certificate to become a certified diver doesn’t have to be tough, as long as you’re armed with a bit of know-how.
+For those looking for a new hobby that you can combine with traveling to Belize and around the globe, seeing the world from a different perspective, scuba diving may just be for you.
+And obtaining a PADI certificate in Belize and become a certified diver doesn’t have to be tough, as long as you’re armed with a bit of know-how.

 To prove it, we’ve put together some simple steps to show you just how easy it is.